Space shuttle

 • The bank angle $\beta$ determines heading changes and crossrange capability.

-• The solution typically includes a combination of steep reentry to dissipate energy and crossrange manoeuvres to reach the target latitude.
+• The solution typically combines steep reentry to dissipate energy and crossrange manoeuvres to reach the target latitude.

 Characteristics